cytoscape/py4cytoscape/INSTALL.rst

 Install
 =======

-NetworkX requires Python 3.6, 3.7, or 3.8.
-If you do not already have a Python environment configured on your computer, please see the instructions for installing the full `scientific Python stack
+``py4cytoscape`` requires Python 3.6, 3.7, or 3.8.
+If you do not already
+have a Python environment configured on your computer, please see the instructions for installing the full `scientific Python stack
 <https://scipy.org/install.html>`_.